karttur/setup-ide/_posts/2017/2017-12-30-install-postgres.md

 ### Install Graphical User Interface

 Handling the PostgreSQL database using <span class='app'>psql</span> will become tedious when it grows.
 Instead you should download a Graphical User Interface (GUI).
-The primary free alternatives are [pgAdmin](https://www.pgadmin.org) and the light version of [Postico](https://eggerapps.at/postico/). pgAdmin is more comprehensive compared to the (never expiring) trial version of Postico, but Postico feels more modern.
-Getting tired of both these alternative since I wrote the original post in December 2017, I have now (August 2019) started using [TablePlus](https://tableplus.com) instead.
+The primary free alternatives are [pgAdmin](https://www.pgadmin.org), the light version of [Postico](https://eggerapps.at/postico/) and [TablePlus](https://tableplus.com). pgAdmin is more comprehensive compared to the (never expiring) trial version of Postico, but Postico feels more modern.
+Getting tired of both these alternative since I wrote the original post in December 2017, I have switched to using [TablePlus](https://tableplus.com).

 #### Postico